zanderarnao/Twitter-Hate-Speech/hate-speech-report.md

 ### WARNING

-The following assignment focuses on online hate speech, which is often racist, misogynistic, ableist, and basically hurtful in many ways.
-If seeing this content offends you, please speak with Dr. Soltoff about reassignment of grading.
+The following assignment focuses on online hate speech, which is often racist, misogynistic, ableist, and basically harmful to many people.
+If seeing this content offends you, please read no further.

 ### Overview of our Data